zdrive/aws-iot-button-php/README.md

   -- Handler: main_wwwexamplecom.handler
   ---- If you changed the Python file name, the first part of the handler needs to match.
 So if your file is "sample.py" then the handler will be "sample.handler"
   -- Click the Save button

+**C. Test AWS Lambda function**

-5. Using a text editor, open a file such as "TestEventLiveSNsingle.json"
+1. Using a text editor, open a file such as "TestEventLiveSNsingle.json"
   -- Change "IoTbtnSerialNum" to your button's S/N
   -- Select all text in the JSON file, and copy it

-6. Back in AWS Lambda function configuration page, create a test event:
+2. Back in AWS Lambda function configuration page, create a test event:
   -- Use the dropdown menu near the "Test" button (top right portion of page)
   -- Choose "Configure test events"
   -- Select "Create a new test event"